BlokasLabs/pisound-docs/Software.md

    Subdevice #0: subdevice #0
 ```

-In case you're having difficulties with getting pisound's driver to run, contact us and the community here: http://community.blokas.io/, provide the exact error and the last command you've executed.
+In case you're having difficulties with getting Pisound's driver to run, contact us and the community here: http://community.blokas.io/, provide the exact error and the last command you've executed.

 ## Compatible Software

-Please add or let us know if you have pisound working on a distribution that is not in the list yet!
+Please add or let us know if you have Pisound working on a distribution that is not on the list yet!

 * [Raspbian](https://www.raspbian.org/)
 * [arch linux](https://www.archlinux.org/)
 * [Ubuntu Mate](https://ubuntu-mate.org/raspberry-pi/)

-Software we tested which required no special changes, in alphabetic order:
+The software we tested which required no special changes, in alphabetic order:

 * Audacity
 * Carla / LV2